 You don’t pay anything to use Google Assistant.
 But you might pay for related things like a Nest Aware video plan for security cameras or a Spotify subscription.

-Google announced that it would augment its Nest Aware service sometime in 2020 by adding features for Google smart speakers.
+Google's Nest Aware service adds some features for Google smart speakers.
 These include 911 calls and sound detection for alarms like smoke and carbon monoxide detectors.
-You can get these features on the basic plan, which will cost $6 a month.
+You can get these features on the basic plan, which costs $6 a month.

 Do I have to say OK Google every time?